 Moreover, many of the Alexander teachers and students who have used Zoom find that it offers some distinct advantages over traditional teaching.
-In particular, it takes away the dependency on an “Alexander fix” that sometimes occurs with traditional teaching.
-With Zoom, it is absolutely clear to the student from the very start that that they are engaged in an educational process, not a therapeutic one, and that it is up to them to explore and practice using F. Matthias Alexander’s discoveries themselves.
+In particular, it brings a clarity to the lesson by taking away the dependency on an “Alexander fix” that sometimes occurs with traditional teaching.
+With Zoom, it is absolutely clear to the student, from the very start, that they are engaged in an educational process, not a therapeutic one, and that it is up to them to explore and practice using F. Matthias Alexander’s discoveries themselves.
+It also makes it clear to the teacher that he/she has to be very mindful in their use of language, and has to fully bring to bear their visual observation skills.
 For this reason, many of the Alexander Technique teachers who provide distance learning options have found that it is actually a more effective and efficient process than in-person teaching.

 Another advantage of Online sessions is that a video of the lesson can be recorded and a copy sent to the student to review on their own schedule.
 This enables them to review the teacher’s instructions as often as is useful, and clearly see the changes in themselves as they apply the teacher’s guidance to their activities.
 For some students, this is one of the most valuable aspects of Online teaching.

 Some teachers who use this process do not call what they do “Alexander Technique teaching” and prefer to describe what they do as “Movement Coaching” or something similar.